lovemo/swift-perfect-snippets/README.md

 - Perfect Docs - http://www.perfect.org/docs/index.html

 ### Usage
-To install this extension, launch VS Code and Open Extensions, paste ext install swift-prefect-snippets and press enter.
+To install this extension, launch VS Code and Open Extensions, paste ext install swift-perfect-snippets and press enter.

 Below, all the snippets bundled in this extension.